cwong690/Birdex/README.md

 <br>

 ## Improvements
-1. One of the encountered issues with this dataset is the inbalance amount of images per famil group.
+1. One of the encountered issues with this dataset is the inbalance amount of images per family group.
 As seen in the bar plot above, the number of species within each family group is not evenly spread.
 This would cause the model to be able to recognize more of one species and not the other.
 2. Based on the birds that the model is getting confused with, there might be other features of the image the model is predicting on besides the birds themselves.
 The usage of SHAP or LIME can help determine what features/parts of the images the model is using to predict the family groups of the birds.

 ## Birdex: Flask App

+The web app allows users to upload images of birds and receive a prediction on which family group the bird belongs to!
+Other images were tested to see what it would turn out to be.

 Bird Flask gif
 <img alt="bird flask gif" src='graphs/bird_flask4.gif'>